 Dear Belting,

-The procedure you mentioned has not been scientifically proven to be effective and is therefore not generally recommended.
+The method you mentioned has not been scientifically proven to be effective and is therefore not generally recommended.

 Kind regards